Snap-8

 Appearance

-Solid, white to off-white lyophilized powder
+White to off-white lyophilized powder in 3 mL glass vial.

 Chemical Formula